-Since this statement from the NCUA, the Tandem team has received several questions regarding the changes in examination expectations and how these changes will be addressed in Tandem.
+Since this statement from the NCUA, and the publication of similar 2021 Supervisory Priorities, the Tandem team has received several questions regarding the changes in examination expectations and how these changes will be addressed in Tandem.
 This article addresses the questions we are hearing about this topic.

 For a thorough webinar version of this information, watch a recording of ACET, InTREx-CU, and ISAEP: Preparing for Changes to Your NCUA Exam presented by Leticia Saiid on December 8th, 2020.

 What is different between ACET and InTREx-CU?

 Several acronyms surfaced when we were researching the relationship between ACET and InTREx-CU and what credit unions should expect in upcoming exams.
 Here is a brief explanation of each acronym and their relationship to each other.